dokku/dokku-omnisci/README.md

 dokku omnisci:promote other_service playground
 ```

-This will replace omnisci_url with the url from other_service and generate another environment variable to hold the previous value if necessary.
+This will replace `OMNISCI_URL` with the url from other_service and generate another environment variable to hold the previous value if necessary.
 You could end up with the following for example:

 ```
 OMNISCI_URL=omnisci://other_service:ANOTHER_PASSWORD@dokku-omnisci-other-service:6274/other_service